hirosystems/docs/docs/stacks-blockchain-api/feature-guides/openapi-spec.md

 ### TypeScript sample

-The following sample demonstrates how generated [TypeScript models](https://github.com/hirosystems/stacks-blockchain-api/tree/master/client/src/generated/models) can be used for type-safety:
+The following sample shows how generated [TypeScript models](https://github.com/hirosystems/stacks-blockchain-api/tree/master/client/src/generated/models) can be used for type-safety:

 ```ts
 import fetch from 'cross-fetch';